Fargo South High School: History

 In 1999, the school completed a massive expansion and renovation project.
-Until 2011, Fargo South High School served the entire Fargo Public School district south of Main Avenue and once had a student population of over 2,000.
-Freshmen were served by Discovery Junior High School from 1994-2006 and then housed in the former Agassiz Middle School building (termed "South Campus II") from 2006 - 2011.
-Beginning with the 2011–2012 school year, the school population split with the new Fargo Davies High School.
+Until 2011, Fargo South High School served the entire Fargo Public School district south of Main Avenue, and once had a student population of over 2,000.
+Freshmen were served by Discovery Junior High School from 1994 to 2006 and then housed in the former Agassiz Middle School building (termed "South Campus II") from 2006 to 2011.
+Beginning with the 2011–12 school year, the school population split with the new Fargo Davies High School.

 Students

-The student-body in South High is very diverse with many students coming in from Nepal, Vietnam, and Several African countries.
+South High's student body is very diverse, including students from Nepal, Vietnam, and several African countries.

 Athletics

-Fargo South is a part of the North Dakota High School Activities Association and has won the following championships:
+Fargo South is part of the North Dakota High School Activities Association and has won the following championships: